-The original iteration of Woodford Reserve has cultivated a strong following as a highly respectable, versatile whiskey.
-This new, delectably rich variant is swiftly gaining traction on the cocktail scene.
-Richer and heftier than traditional whiskeys, Woodford Reserve Double Oaked bourbon carries distinctive notes of caramel, oak, and hazelnut that make for a strong, woodsy old fashioned.
+Richer and heftier than traditional whiskeys, Woodford Reserve Double Oaked bourbon carries distinctive notes of caramel, oak, and hazelnut that make for a strong, woodsy Old Fashioned.

-Mulholland Whiskey is one of the newer whiskeys to gain a following among craft-cocktail aficionados.
-It also offers a high-proof, low-risk alternative to more established bourbons in the canon.
-Featuring strong notes of toffee, maple, and vanilla, the result is “A distinctive West Coast old fashioned,” which, according to Joshua Bermudez, director of Wolf & Long and head bartender at the Wellesbourne in Los Angeles, “Offers a clean, sea salt–mineral finish that stands up gorgeously to the sweeter elements of the cocktail.”
+Mulholland American Whiskey is a bourbon that's steadily gaining a following among craft-cocktail aficionados: It's an affordable, higher-proof alternative to more established brands.
+Mullholland makes “a distinctive West Coast Old Fashioned,” says Joshua Bermudez, head bartender at The Wellesbourne bar in Los Angeles.
+“Its clean, sea salt–mineral finish stands up gorgeously to the sweeter elements of the cocktail.”

 How to Make an Old Fashioned

 Now that you're clued into which bourbons and rye whiskeys make the best Old Fashioned cocktails, be your own bartender and serve 'em up like a pro.